 The International Journal of Cloud Computing (IJCC) is a refereed, international publication featuring the latest research findings and industry solutions involving all aspects of cloud computing.
 IJCC's major topics include but not limited to architecture, modeling, development, deployment, analytics, optimization, outsourcing, delivery model, consulting, and solutions of Cloud Computing.

 IJCC aims to become a prestigious international journal in the field.
 IJCC only considers extended versions of papers published from reputable related conferences.
-Sponsored by Services Society, the published IJCC papers will be made accessible for easy of citation.
+Sponsored by Services Society, the published IJCC papers will be made accessible for easy of citation and knowledge sharing, in addition to paper copies.
 All published IJCC papers will be recommended to the potential authors of the future versions of related reputable conferences such as IEEE CLOUD, ICWS, SCC, BigData Congress, MS and SERVICES.

 Some Related conferences